How to deploy a comprehensive DevSecOps solution

-- Admission controller, which functions as a Kubernetes gatekeeper that governs and enforces what is allowed to run on the cluster.
+- Admission controller: Functions as a Kubernetes gatekeeper that governs and enforces what is allowed to run on the cluster.

-- Runtime application behavioral analysis, which examines system activity and intelligently detects suspicious or malicious actions in real-time.
+- Runtime application behavioral analysis: Examines system activity and intelligently detects suspicious or malicious actions in real time.

-- Threat defense and runtime application self protection (RASP), which detects and blocks cyberattacks in real-time.
+- Runtime application self protection (RASP): Detects and blocks cyberattacks in real time.

 Audit and monitoring

 Audit and monitoring methods provide information about security incidents in your production environment.
-These methods describe when the event occurred and provide probable cause and impact information, helping you improve visibility and accelerate incident response.
+They describe when the event occured and provide probable cause and impact information, helping you improve visibility and accelerate incident response.

 Audit and monitoring methods include:

-- Security information and event management (SIEM), which centralizes events reporting by consolidating logs and network flow data from distributed devices, endpoints, and applications.
+- Security information and event management (SIEM): Centralizes events reporting by consolidating logs and network flow data from distributed devices, endpoints, and applications.

-- Forensics, deep data collection which provides insights into security breaches, provides evidence to support compliance audits, and accelerates recovery efforts.
+- Forensics: Provides insights into security breaches, provides evidence to support compliance audits, and accelerates recovery efforts.

 Remediation methods automatically take corrective actions when security incidents occur in production.
 They help you improve uptime and avoid data loss.

-- Security orchestration, automation, and response (SOAR) platforms, which automate actions in response to security incidents and integrate with other security tools.
+- Security orchestration, automation and response (SOAR) platforms: Respond to security incidents by automating actions and integrating with other security tools.

-- Automated resolution to issues related to Kubernetes configuration errors and policy infractions.
+- Root problem fix: Automatically resolves issues related to Kubernetes configuration errors and policy infractions.

 The Red Hat DevSecOps framework lays a reliable and scalable foundation to help you expand DevOps security and reduce risk.
 Red Hat and our security partners have the technology you need to simplify and accelerate your DevSecOps implementation.
 Contact us for more information.